 “Unaccompanied Youth” includes a youth not in the physical custody of a parent or guardian, which includes but is not limited to youth who are run-aways, locked-out, neglected, and/or discharged after a stay in juvenile detention but not to the care of an adult.

-Remain enrolled in his/her selected school for as long as he/she remains in a temporary living situation or, if the student becomes permanently housed, until the end of the academic year.
+“School of Origin” is the school the child or youth attended when permanently housed, or the school in which the child or youth was last enrolled.
+A child or youth in a temporary living situation has the right to attend his/her school of origin for as long as he/she remains in a temporary living situation, as defined above, or if the student becomes permanently housed, until the end of the academic year.

 Here are a few additional resources for students experiencing homelessness.